Unit 11.4B · Term 4

 Remember

 Define IaaS, PaaS, and SaaS.
-Give one example of each.
+Give one real-world example of each.

 Understand